AnthonyHein/Game21/README.md

 Do you know what the strategy is?

+### Results

+With about ```1,000,000``` simulations, the 'LearningPlayer' goes from randomly selecting actions to perfectly executing the optimal strategy at all points.

+Cool stuff!

 ### Usage

 1. Of course, make sure you have Go installed.
 Check out the offical site [here](https://golang.org/).